The movie Aliens might have been on the big screen decades ago, but with the franchise still alive and kicking, it is still fresh in our minds.

-Around the time Aliens was being filmed Seiko were producing their now famous 7A28 Quartz Chronographs.
-This was Seiko’s way of showing the Swiss watch makers how good a mechanical quartz watch could really be.
+Around the time Aliens was being filmed Seiko was producing their now-famous 7A28 Quartz Chronographs.
+This was Seiko’s way of showing the Swiss watchmakers how good a mechanical quartz watch could really be.

 Given that Aliens was set in the distant future where humans are exploring the furthest reaches of space, it makes sense to create such watches as these, and they definitely fit the look and feel of the movie.
 And when you combine them with the insanely ugly aliens that H.R.
 Giga produced, you have a winning film!

 Seiko produced this watch back in 1983, however, it was later re-issued with some slight design changes and a new model name -SCED035 and SCED037 (gray and black cases).
 If you are looking for the 7a28 7000 original you can see it here in this image.

 The biggest tell for me is the Seiko Quartz Chronograph at 12 o’clock.
 The newer version is missing the “Quartz” and simply says “Seiko Chronograph”.
 Some of the older versions also say “Sports 100” at the bottom.
 I have not been able to determine which ones, and why.

 Bishop is almost as famous as Ripley in Aliens because of the knife scene.
 At least in my eyes.
 He is initially the science officer on the ship but soon takes on a key role in the movie, helping to save Ripley and the few that remain.
 Bishop is also surprisingly an android, which Ripley was not happy about in the beginning.